BrunaMamic/medusa-storefront/README.md

 This project is a simple storefront that displays products in a grid on the landing page and allows customers to visit a details page for each product.
 Customers can filter products by collection and choose among the available product variants.

+### Time spent
-Time spent was approximately 1 week, with a few hours dedicated to the project per day, depending on other commitments and final exams.
+was approximately 1 week, with a few hours dedicated to the project per day, depending on other commitments and final exams.

-Most challenging implementation was connecting Medusa server with Next.js app.
+### Most challenging implementation
+was connecting Medusa server with Next.js app.
 It was my first time working with this kind of integration, so there was a learning curve involved in setting it up correctly.
 To accomplish that, I carefully followed the documentation and resources provided by Medusa.

+### Most Proud Implementation
-I am proud of the implementation of the product details page and its functionality, which embodies a minimalistic and organized design approach.
+is the product details page and its functionality, which embodies a minimalistic and organized design approach.
 I have incorporated selectors for size and color, enabling customers to customize their product choices.
 Additionally, I have included a quantity selector for easy adjustment of desired quantities.

 Also, one aspect I'm proud of is the inclusion of small images and arrow navigation for image browsing.
 This allows customers to easily view different angles or variations of the product .

 ## Project Structure and Considerations

 The project follows a modular and component-based approach.
 Each component represents a specific feature or UI element.